rust-lang/book/src/ch03-02-data-types.md

 Each variant can be either signed or unsigned and has an explicit size.
-_Signed_ and _unsigned_ refer to whether it’s possible for the number to be negative—in other words, whether the number needs to have a sign with it (signed) or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
-It’s like writing numbers on paper: When the sign matters, a number is shown with a plus sign or a minus sign; however, when it’s safe to assume the number is positive, it’s shown with no sign.
+_Signed_ and _unsigned_ refer to whether it’s possible for the number to be negative—in other words, whether the number needs to have a sign with it (signed) or whether it's always non-negative (that is, zero or positive), so it can be represented without a sign (unsigned).
+It’s like writing numbers on
+paper: When the sign matters, a number is shown with a plus sign or a minus sign; however, when it’s safe to assume the number is positive, it’s shown with no sign.
 Signed numbers are stored using [two’s complement][twos-complement]<!-- ignore --> representation.